hfutljx/TKperf/README.md

   -rt RUNTIME, --runtime RUNTIME
                         specify the fio runtime of one test round, if not set this is 60 seconds
+  -ioe IOENGINE, --ioengine IOENGINE
+                        specify the fio ioengine of one test round, if not set this is libaio
+  -hp HIPRI, --hipri HIPRI
+                        use polled IO completions, if io_uring is used -sp SQTHREAD_POLL, --sqthread_poll SQTHREAD_POLL
+                        pre map IO buffers, if io_uring is used -fb FIXEDBUFS, --fixedbufs FIXEDBUFS
+                        offload submission/completion to kernel thread, if io_uring is used -spc SQTHREAD_POLL_CPU, --sqthread_poll_cpu SQTHREAD_POLL_CPU
-  -i {sas,nvme,fusion}, --interface {sas,nvme,fusion}
+                        what CPU to run SQ thread polling on, if io_uring is used -i {sas,nvme,fusion}, --interface {sas,nvme,fusion}
                         specify optional device interface -xml, --fromxml       don't run tests but load test objects from xml file